-If the company takes out a D&O (directors and officers' liability insurance) policy for the Management Board and Supervisory Board, a suitable deductible shall be agreed.

-- 3.9 Extending loans from the enterprise to members of the Management and Supervisory Boards or their relatives requires the approval of the Supervisory Board. - 3.10 The Management Board and Supervisory Board shall report each year on the enterprise's Corporate Governance in the Annual Report.
+- If the company takes out a D&O (directors and officers' liability insurance) policy for the Management Board and Supervisory Board, a suitable deductible shall be agreed. - 3.9 Extending loans from the enterprise to members of the Management and Supervisory Boards or their relatives requires the approval of the Supervisory Board. - 3.10 The Management Board and Supervisory Board shall report each year on the enterprise's Corporate Governance in the Annual Report (Corporate Governance Report).
 This includes the explanation of possible deviations from the recommendations of this Code.
 Comments can also be provided on the Code's suggestions.
+The company shall keep previous declarations of conformity with the Code available for viewing on its website for five years.

-4. Management Board
+Management Board